 Ballard was a leader of the New Wave science fiction in the 1960s that changed the field, taking the emphasis off hard science and placing it on psychology.
 With each of his early novels of natural disasters, he got further out—or in.
 The Crystal World, the fourth one, is the most conceptually alien yet in its depiction of what's happening in the physical world, yet the most coolly clinical in the mental deconstruction of its protagonist.

 It's hard to describe what's going on in a book like The Crystal World without sounding pretentious, hauling out those big words like "conceptual" and "deconstruction".
-Which can be misleading, because that's not how he novel reads.
+Which can be misleading, because that's not how the novel reads.
 Apart from a few quickly dispensed scientific notions and a few colourful words to describe what's happening to the world (a favourite Ballard word is "deliquesce" which means to decompose into liquid), the writing is plain and clear.

 For all that's been said about this being a psychological novel, it has precious little interior dialogue.
 No stream of consciousness, thank god.
 Most of Sanders's thoughts and spoken dialogue have to do with his interactions with the characters and his practical plans.
 We infer the psychological dimension from the characters' actions.

-We may be both repulsed by and drawn in to The Crystal World.
+Like the characters, we are both repulsed by and drawn in to The Crystal World.